Math Placement Exam

 If I fail the placement exam, can I retake it?

 Students who do not pass the math placement exam should take advantage of the study resources available on the math placement website to prepare themselves better for their second attempt.
-A second attempt is available in person during the two-day freshman orientation conference.
+A second attempt is available online for the MATH 1330 exam or in person for the MATH 1431 exam during the two-day freshman orientation.

 Should I bring my math placement exam score with me to orientation?